 - Classroom concerns should first be brought to the attention of your child's teacher.
-Please call the teacher to explain your concern.
-Small concerns may be addressed through a phone call; larger concerns are better addressed in a conference. - If the classroom concern is not satisfactorily addressed with the teacher or the concern is a school level concern, please call the school administrator.
-Small concerns may be addressed through a phone call; larger concerns are better addressed in a conference. - If the concern is not satisfactorily addressed with the administrator, a meeting should be scheduled with a district representative.
+Small concerns may be addressed through a phone call; larger concerns are better addressed in a conference. - If the classroom concern is not satisfactorily addressed with the teacher or the concern is a school level concern, please call the school administrator. - If the concern is not satisfactorily addressed with the administrator, a meeting should be scheduled with a district representative.
 The district representative will address the issue based on the Uniform Complaint Procedure.
 A copy of this procedure is available in the school office.